cantaloupe-project/cantaloupe/README.md

 as is the "time-to-live" of the cached tiles.
 Expired images are replaced the next time they are requested.

-Cantaloupe does not cache entire information responses -- only image dimensions, which are the only expensive part to generate.
-This means it is possible to change variables that might affect the contents of the response (like processors) without having to flush the cache.
+Cantaloupe does not cache entire information response representations -- only image dimensions, which are the only expensive part to generate.
+This means it is possible to change variables that might affect the contents of the representation (like processors) without having to flush the cache.

 ### Flushing the Cache